isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

     information within Kea.

 .. note::
-    It is possible that other hook libraries are already making use of user-context.
-Enabling store-extended-info should not interfere with any other user-context content so long as it does not also use an element labled "ISC".
-In other words, user-context is intended to be a flexible container serving mulitple purposes.
+    It is possible that other hook libraries are already using user-context.
+Enabling store-extended-info should not interfere with any other user-context content, as long as it does not also use an element labeled "ISC".
+In other words, user-context is intended to be a flexible container serving multiple purposes.
 As long as no other purpose also writes an "ISC" element to user-context there should not be a conflict.

 .. _dhcp6-multi-threading-settings:

-Multi-threading settings
+Multi-Threading Settings
 ------------------------

 The Kea server can be configured to process packets in parallel using multiple